aragon/nest/FAQ.md

 <br>

-### How long until I get feedback on my application (Stage 2: Initial Review)?
+### How long until I get feedback on my application?
-- You can expect the requested lead to respond within 72 hours of your submission.
+- You can expect a Nest team member to respond with questions, comments, and suggestions within 72 hours of your submission.

 ### How long does the entire grant process to take.
-- For projects that successfully pass each 5 stages, we aim to complete the process within 1 month.
-Post-Application
+- The process from application to approval takes about a 1 month.

 ### How will the funds be released to the grantees?
 - All payments will be made in cryptocurrencies.
 The grants will be paid in DAI and released in portions according to the agreed roadmap (and deliverables) that the team has submitted in their proposal.
 A possible reward depending on total project completion will be given in ANT to reward value created for the Aragon Network and to enable the participation in the governance of the project.